pminina01/readthedocs/AspNetApplication-layout-renderer.md

 ASP.NET Application variable.

-Supported in .NET and Mono
+Supported in .NET and Mono.
+Not supported in ASP.NET Core

 ##Configuration Syntax
 ```